nitrojs/starter/README.md

-# Nitro starter with CLI
+# Nitro starter with Vite

-Create your API and deploy it anywhere with this Nitro starter.
+Create your full-stack apps and deploy it anywhere with this Nitro starter.

 ## Getting started